DevCycleHQ/devcycle-docs/docs/sdk/server-side-sdks/dotnet-cloud.md

 # DevCycle .NET / C# SDK

 Welcome to the DevCycle .NET Server SDK, which interfaces with the [DevCycle Bucketing API](https://docs.devcycle.com/bucketing-api/#tag/devcycle).
-All requests are sent to DevCycle servers to ensure the User is bucketed correctly and will receive the correct variation.
+All requests, including user data are sent to DevCycle servers to ensure the User is bucketed correctly and will receive the correct variation.

 ## Requirements

 ### Frameworks supported
 - .NET Core >=1.0